PrefectHQ/prefect/docs/concepts/blocks.md

 what_is_the_answer() # 42
 ```

-!!! tip "Sharing Blocks"
-    Blocks can also be loaded by Workspace Collaborators, available in [Prefect Cloud](/ui/cloud/).

 Blocks can also be loaded with a unique slug which a combination of a block type slug and a block document name.

 To load our JSON block document from before, we can run the following: